neilgudwala/poll_project/README.md

-# poll_project
+This is an incomplete past project, I had planned to create a CRUD polling app in Django.
+However it only has Control and Read functionality as of now

-A CRUD app in Django
+Requirements- Python, Django